Thanks to Business Coaching Advantage for this article.

 M: And it’s meant to be an intimate group, right?

-- R: Yes, we’re capping the program at 20 people so if people are interested, it’s important that they register soon to claim their spot.
-We’ve created a highly interactive experience for meaningful conversations, and we’ll provide the structure and tools to help leaders manage even more effectively through change.
+- R: Yes, we’ve created a highly interactive experience for meaningful conversations, and we’ll provide the structure and tools to help leaders manage even more effectively through change.

 - R: Yes, it’s right in the heart of Whistler.
 My sister made a major change herself by moving there with her family a few years ago.
 We want people to get out of their everyday environments and be inspired by the surroundings.
 And our motto is, “you get more done when you have more fun.”

-M: What do you want people to take away most from the program?
+M: What do you want people to take away from the program?

 - R: First, that leading change is a key skill for all leaders these days, not just those with formal change management roles.
 Our program helps leaders gain confidence to lead through all the changes they face, big or small, chosen or imposed.

-- Second, that our participants will discover what my sister and I learned through our conversations; that they know far more about change than they may realize and have “got this” themselves.
+- Second, that our participants will discover what my sister and I learned through our conversations; that they know far more about change than they may realize, and with a bit of structure and some great conversations, they've “got this” themselves.
 Through conversations, self-reflection and learning from our years of experience, they will walk away with the ability to gain commitment from others, align their teams and fast-track change in their organizations.
 And we’ll have a little fun along the way!

 M: Sounds like a strengths-based approach for sure.
 I can think of a few leadership coaches who will want to attend.
 Last question: who is your target audience?